Qt for Python

 WebChannel WebEngine WebSockets WebView

-XML Charts Data Visualization Network Authorization
+XML Charts CoAP Data Visualization

 Some modules could be incomplete, please see wiki.qt.io/Qt_for_Python_Missing_Bindings for more information.